-In these notes we concentrate on Object-Oriented Programming (OOP).
+In this Chapter we concentrate on Object-Oriented Programming (OOP).
 Notes are intended to be independent of any specific language.
-As a practical matter, it is necessary to use some language for illustration purposes, and rather than to conjure up some artificial language, examples in this lesson are provided using the JAVA language.
+As a practical matter, it is necessary to use some language for illustration purposes, and rather than to conjure up some artificial language, examples in this Chapter are provided using the Java language.